 We hope that you will enjoy visiting with our dogs and reading the articles I have elsewhere on the website under "Corgi Info" and learning a little more

 about this enchanting breed of dog that has helped to make my life so complete.
-I am a columnist for both The Herding Dog Digest and Show Sight - two magazines devoted to showing dogs.
+I am a columnist for both The Herding Dog Digest and Show Sight - two magazines devoted to showing dog and also write for the PWCCA Newsletter.

-I also have available a two hour DVD (a first!) on the Pembroke Welsh Corgi, which explains the history of the breed, shows Welsh geography, about the drovers and drovers roads.
+I also have available the only DVD on the breed, a two hour DVD on the Pembroke Welsh Corgi, which explains the history of the breed, shows Welsh geography, and talks about the drovers and drovers roads.
 I delve deeply into the correct structure for a Pembroke and nearly half of the program is dedicated to correct movement in the breed.
 This is the only production of its kind on the breed.
 There are many photographs of Pembrokes from the 1930s with videos of some of the greats of the mid-1980s, too.
-This DVD is A MUST for the library of anyone who breeds or shows Pembrokes.
+This DVD is a MUST for the library of anyone who breeds or shows Pembrokes.